shajra/bluos-nix/README.md

 Obviously, BluOS wants people to download their official software for use.
 But it's not clear to what degree they support unofficial repackaging.
 They could request projects like this to cease and desist.
 But the more likely scenario is that they are happy to have a community help out with something they don't have time for.

 An additional benefit to them is not having to support Linux officially.
-If any of these repackaging projects has a problem, the burden of a fix falls on the packager, and not on BluOS.
+If any of these repackaging projects has a problem, the burden of fixing it falls on the packager, and not on BluOS.
 That extends to damages and liabilities as well.
 But don't worry about that too much.
-The patching this project does is small.
+The patching this project does is small, and it's ultimately just a music management application that talks a little over the network.

 # Contribution<a id="sec-7"></a>